Financing

 - Once the facility opens, membership revenue, program fees, tournament hosting, facility rentals, and concessions cover the payments AND operating costs.
 The city's general budget steps back.

 - After 20-25 years, it's paid off.
 The city owns it free and clear.
-Nampa paid off their rec center debt by 2003 — nine years early — and has operated at 100% self-sufficiency for over 30 years.
+Nampa paid off their rec center debt by 2003 — nine years early — and has operated at 100% operational self-sufficiency (no general-fund subsidy) for over 30 years.

 “But where does the money actually come from?”